department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Round 1/Findings.md

 Some Veterans also assume that they'll only be able to ask general questions – and the VA will ask for less personal information – if they don't sign in.

-So despite many Veterans choosing to sign in, they don't have all the information to help them make informed decisions about why to sign in, and when it's actually required.
+But Veterans don't have all the information to help them make informed decisions about why to sign in and when it's actually required.
+For example, if your question is about education benefits or work study.

 > "The way I was told and taught by VA is that unless you sign into your account, it's just general.
 And they don't tell you specifically what's your problem.
 So usually, I want to sign in directly."
 P10